-This Entire Game Was a Showcase for GameBoy
+This Entire Game Was a Showcase for the Game Boy

 Link's Awakening was a wonderful adventure game that had just the right hints of RPG elements to keep it evolving from start to finish.
 The trade sequence that seems to go on endlessly, the surprisingly interesting weaponry and inventory, there are a few noteworthy characters you encounter throughout your journey as well.

-Who knew that GameBoy games could have such quality cinematic properties?
-Link's Awakening starts out with some very intense music, it genuinely sounds like something is wrong and things are treacherous.
+Who knew that Game Boy games could have such quality cinematic properties?
+Link's Awakening starts out with some very intense music.
+Iit genuinely sounds like something is wrong, and things are treacherous.
 On the screen is a ship being tossed about the waves in a pretty violent storm.
-Lightning cracks and thunder clashes, as they show Link holding on for dear life.
+Lightning cracks and thunder clashes as they show Link holding on for dear life.
 The music quickens in pace as things get more intense and the perilous storm intensifies.

 Now you are almost ready for some actual gameplay.
 Once you select a file and start the game, Link wakes up in a strange house to find two people watching over him.
 It is quickly explained that he washed up on the beach and that the two people Marin and Tarin were concerned for his wellbeing.

 You can't go North to the Mysterious Forest without a sword to cut down that bush that is in the way.
 You can't go East without the power bracelet which you can't get without getting BowWow, which can't happen without getting the sword.
 There is nowhere else to go except South and that is where you need to go anyway.
 You'll get there sooner or later.

 My favorite thing about this part of the game is the music.
-The song that plays is like the rest of the music in Link's Awakening, it is interesting and catchy.
+The song that plays is like the rest of the music in Link's Awakening, and it is interesting and catchy.
 I always end up humming along with the music in Zelda games, this one in particular.
 The best thing about the music is that it really helps to set a mood or feeling of what is going on.
-When you are looking for your sword at the start of the game, it really sounds like a pre-quest, like everything in the world is on pause until something happens and it's up to you alone.
+When you are looking for your sword at the start of the game, it really sounds like a pre-quest, like everything in the world is on pause until something happens, and it's up to you alone.

 And We're Off!

-Eventually, you come up to a talking raccoon and realize that maybe drugs really are bad so you go the other way.
+Eventually, you come up to a talking raccoon and realize that maybe drugs really are bad, so you go the other way.
 You stay onward only to hear an odd noise and find yourself turned around.
-The forest likes to play tricks on you because normally when you go back a screen you go back where you came from not somewhere else.
+The forest likes to play tricks on you because normally, when you go back a screen, you go back to where you came from, not somewhere else.

-So maybe you get used to where not to go but how do you get by that friggin acid trip of a raccoon?
+So maybe you get used to where not to go, but how do you get by that friggin acid trip of a raccoon?
 The Mysterious Forest is a pretty decent little puzzle all the way up to the point that you find that Toadstool.
-I guess the guy decided to snort mushroom spores like blow, because he literally thought he was a raccoon so hard that he became one.
+I guess the guy decided to snort mushroom spores like a blow, because he literally thought he was a raccoon so hard that he became one.
 Once you figure out the mystery of the forest, you’re on your way to the next dungeon to inch closer to where you need to be.
 The only problem at this point is the deadly arrangement of flowers that stand in front of Level -2, Bottle Grotto.

-That is a Mighty Fine Pickin and Grinnin
+That Is a Mighty Fine Pickin and Grinnin

-That is the best part of the game for me, everything revolves around music.
-I don't simply mean that I enjoy the soundtrack and hooray for it, it is a part of the game.
-Not only does the game require you to play these instruments according to the story but there are other uses for music as well.
+That is the best part of the game for me; everything revolves around music.
+I don't simply mean that I enjoy the soundtrack and hooray for it; it is a part of the game.
+Not only does the game require you to play these instruments according to the story, but there are other uses for music as well.
 You get an Ocarina and learn different songs to teleport to certain places.
 At one point, you play a song to get a bird that flies you over certain obstacles.
 When you have Marin following you, you have to have her sing for a walrus that is sleeping in your path.
-The music isn't just in the game, the music is an integral part of the game, even down to the story.
+The music isn't just in the game; the music is an integral part of the game, even down to the story.

 I'm Having Too Much Fun

-• You got it for free, do you feel good about yourself?
+- You got it for free.
+Do you feel good about yourself?

-• You get called a Thief for the entirety of the game as a result
+- You get called a Thief for the entirety of the game as a result

 - When you return to the store, there is HELL to pay (the ultimate price)

 Alright, another one that probably was not intended to be as funny as I find it is the rooster that carries you around.
-I think it is hilarious to throw the chickens with the power bracelet let alone pick up a rooster and float around with it.
-Which leads me to the biggest laugh in the game for me, can anyone honestly say that they NEVER repeatedly attacked a chicken?
-The chickens are just funny by themselves but to pick one up and throw it was funny to me (I shouldn't admit that).
+I think it is hilarious to throw the chickens with the power bracelet, let alone pick up a rooster and float around with it.
+This leads me to the biggest laugh in the game for me.
+Can anyone honestly say that they never repeatedly attacked a chicken?
+The chickens are just funny by themselves, but to pick one up and throw it was funny to me (I shouldn't admit that).

 You're Smart, I Don't Care What They Say

-The player is also presented with the option to collect seashells that pay off later, you get a badass sword if you collect enough but the sword is not mandatory.
+The player is also presented with the option to collect seashells that pay off later, you get a badass sword if you collect enough, but the sword is not mandatory.
 In order to get the key to one of the dungeons, you must collect a set of golden leaves for a guy offering to trade for them.
 One of my favorite little clever ideas in the level design was the maze comprised of bushes covering hidden pits in the ground.

 They did a great job of keeping the player on track as far as getting each instrument or getting what you need to be on your way to the next instrument.
 You can't get to level 2 until you rescue BowWow, you can't rescue BowWow until you finish level 1, you can't finish level 1 without finding the sword, and so on.
 The hearts hidden throughout the island was a pretty good way to encourage the player to explore the entire world, great for completionists.

-Everything about this game evolves as you progress and that goes double for the boss fights, even the mini bosses scattered throughout.
+Everything about this game evolves as you progress, and that goes double for the boss fights, even the mini-bosses scattered throughout.
 Every boss needs you to have a new skill from the last.
-It is useful to hold your sword button to charge a spin attack but if you can't reach your opponent that will do you no good.
+It is useful to hold your sword button to charge a spin attack, but if you can't reach your opponent, that will do you no good.

-Usually, you get a teleporter for a lot of the mini bosses that pop up in dungeons but as far as the final boss you'll need every skill you can get.
-If you have the secret of the egg figured out then you are ready for the most intense fight in the game.
-You'll have to contend with a shape shifting nightmare that changes everything about its approach and attack as you fight.
+Usually, you get a teleporter for a lot of the mini-bosses that pop up in dungeons but as far as the final boss, you'll need every skill you can get.
+If you have the secret of the egg figured out, then you are ready for the most intense fight in the game.
+You'll have to contend with a shape-shifting nightmare that changes everything about its approach and attack as you fight.

 Marsha, Marsha, MARSHA!